balanced/balanced-docs/api/rev1/api/debits.rst

     As soon as the debit is created through the API, the status shows as ``pending``.
 This indicates that Balanced received the information for the debit and will begin processing.
 The ACH network itself processes transactions in a batch format.
-Batch submissions are processed at 3pm PST on business days.
+Batch submissions are processed at 3:30 PM Pacific Time on business days.
-    If the debit is created after 3pm PST, it will not be submitted for processing until **3pm PST** the next business day.
+    If the debit is created after 3:30 PM Pacific Time, it will not be submitted for processing until **3:30 PM Pacific Time the next business day**.
   ``succeeded``
     After 3-4 days, the status will change to ``succeeded`` and the funds will be available in escrow.